-FAMILY INVOLVEMENT
+FAMILY INFORMATION

-Parent Advisory Council (P.A.C.)
+Parent/guardian Advisory Council (PAC)

-Our school has an active Parent Advisory Council, which helps enrich your child's education and helps you become involved in the school.
-The Parent Advisory Council organizes fundraisers for the school, discusses school board policies, student safety, and any other concerns you may have regarding your child's school.
-We encourage all parents to attend these meetings.
-All parents are welcome to attend our PAC meetings.
-Please refer to monthly newsletters and the PAC Facebook page for dates and times of the PAC meetings.
+Our school has an active Parent/guardian Advisory Council, which helps enrich your child's education and helps you become involved in the school.
+The Parent/guardian Advisory Council organizes fundraisers for the school, discusses school board policies, student safety, and any other concerns you may have regarding your child's school.
+All parents/guardians are welcome and encouraged to attend these meetings.
+PAC meeting information will be on the PAC facebook page, school website, and reminder sent in Weekly E-Blasts

-Parent Volunteers
+Parent/guardian Volunteers